univention/univention-corporate-server/doc/changelog/index.rst

   can be enabled via the |UCSUCRV| :envvar:`directory/manager/rest/html-view- enabled` (:uv:bug:`56714`).

-* Duplicate settings for the keycloak app have been removed from the theme styles (:uv:bug:`56548`).
+* Duplicate settings for the Keycloak app have been removed from the theme styles (:uv:bug:`56548`).

 * The error handling for progress bars has been improved so that Apache